pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 As more and more distributed databases enter the market, choosing the right one for our applications is not easy.
 After thoughtful consideration, we chose [TiDB](https://docs.pingcap.com/tidb/stable/), a distributed, scale-out MySQL alternative database.

-In this post, I’ll share the considerations we had in database selection and introduce how we use TiDB at Meituan to solve our pain points.
+In this post, I'll share the considerations we had in database selection and introduce how we use TiDB at Meituan to solve our pain points.

 ## What to consider when selecting a database